BordNetzSim3D – Simulation of Electronics in Vehicles and Digital Twin of the On-Board Power Supply Process

 The on-board network is the term used to describe the totality of all electrical and electronic components in vehicles.
 It is already the nervous system of modern vehicles and is becoming increasingly important as a result of current developments - especially new drive and vehicle concepts (e-mobility), driving assistance systems and the networking of vehicles and/or autonomous driving.
 In the future, vehicles will be equipped with more and more electrical components and functions, and today's onboard networks are highly complex constructs.
 They largely consist of cables or cable harnesses with total lengths of several kilometers.

-In the Project, We Support and Establish Such a BNP by
+In the project, we support and establish such a BNP by

-• enable the simulation-based development of wire harness systems.
+• Enable the simulation-based development of wire harness systems.

 Digital Design of the Flexible Components in the Engine Compartment